-It's believed that around 70 percent of early pregnancy losses are due to “chemical” pregnancies or early miscarriages.
-A woman of advanced age is more likely to experience an early miscarriage, and the rate increases significantly in women after age 40.
+It's believed that around 70 percent of early pregnancy losses are due to “chemical” pregnancies.
+A woman of advanced age is more likely to experience an early pregnancy loss, and the rate increases significantly in women after age 40.
 I was 39 years old and trying to get pregnant for the first time — so age was likely a factor.
 Other possible contributing factors: maternal diabetes, significant maternal medical conditions, an unhealthy lifestyle, or hormonal abnormalities.

-Because a “chemical” pregnancy, or early miscarriage, results in a late period, nothing else usually needs to be done.
+Because a “chemical” pregnancy, or early pregnancy loss results in a late period, nothing else usually needs to be done.
 But some obstetricians may choose to do follow-up tests on the pregnancy hormone levels until they are undetectable, as my obstetrician did for me.

 What I Learned From My Experience

 The most important thing for me to realize, I think, was that it was not my fault.
 There was nothing I could have done to prevent this from happening.
 For me, the only real risk factor was my age, a reality that I had no control over.

 I also had to allow myself to grieve a loss that for most women is truly devastating.
 I did lose something — something that was going to change my life, and my husband’s life, in the best possible way.
 I lost something that was going to be “ours."
 I lost our “what could have been."